ihmdesign/ThesesGestalt/readme.md

 ## Quickstart Guidelines

-If you already have the hardware dev kit shipped by the authors, you can skip the the first two steps.
-Otherwise you can follow these two steps to craft the hardware needed.
+If you already have the hardware dev kit shipped by the authors, it should contain a [quickstart guide](quickstart_guide.pdf) that you can easily follow.

+Otherwise, you can follow step 1 & 2 to make the hardware yourself.

 1. The `Electrical Design` folder has detailed descriptions of how to use the PCB design files to print the boards, and to program the boards with Arduino / MPLab X IDE.